noalistic/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4: a script that creates an empty file

 Task 5: a script that adds execute permission to the owner of a file

+Task 6: a script that adds execute permission to the owner and the group owner, and read permission to other users